 Board of Governor's Fee Waiver Program (BOG Waiver, BOGW) - Financial Aid Office

-The California Community Colleges offer a Board of Governors Waiver (BOGW) to help eligible students with Enrollment Fee ($46/unit).
-The BOGW is a grant program and may require repayment.
+The California Community Colleges offer a Board of Governors Waiver (BOGW) to help eligible students with Enrollment Fee ($46 per unit).
+The BOGW is a non-monetary program and may require repayment.
 BOGW applicants are not required to be enrolled in a specific number of units.
-The BOGW pays the Enrollment Fees for the academic year and Summer term.
+The BOGW pays the Enrollment Fees for the academic year and Summer Term.
+This program is available to California residents only.

-To obtain an Enrollment Fee Waiver, students must file a BOGW Application or a Free Application for Federal Student Aid (FAFSA).
-Both of these forms are available at the Financial Aid Office or students may file a FAFSA online at www.fafsa.ed.gov.
+To obtain an Enrollment Fee Waiver, students must file a paper BOGW Application or a Free Application for Federal Student Aid (FAFSA).
+The paper BOGW application form is available at the Financial Aid Office or students may file a FAFSA online at www.fafsa.ed.gov.
+Undocumented students can apply at California Dream Act.

-To qualify you must be a California resident (lived in California for at least one year and one day) must meet one of the following criteria to be eligible:
+California residents (those who have lived in California for at least one year and one day) must meet one of the following criteria to be eligible:

 Type A (documentation required):